 Eggs laid in late Summer will hatch when the weather becomes favorable, late the following May or in June.

 In New Jersey and Southward, two or three broods may occur in one season.
-In central New England, probably only one cycle is completed annually however, since the climate is more severe.
+In central New England, probably only one cycle is completed annually, since the climate is more severe.

 How To Control The Azalea Lace Bug

 The bugs are controlled by contact poisons.
-To effect good control, careful spraying or dusting of the under sides of the leaves is essential.
+For good control, careful spraying or dusting of the under sides of the leaves is essential.

-The major problem comes with spraying the under leaf surfaces thoroughly, since lace bugs seldom gather elsewhere.
-This can be done by using powerful sprayers equipped with the proper nozzles.
+The major problem comes with spraying the under leaf surfaces thoroughly.
+Lace bugs seldom gather elsewhere.
+Using powerful sprayers equipped with the proper nozzles, makes the job simpler.

-The best control is obtained by spraying early in the season when the eggs begin to hatch.
-Spray about five days after hatching starts and a second time five days later.
+The best control comes from spraying early in the season when the eggs begin to hatch.
+Spray about five days after hatching starts.
+Spray again for a second time five days later.

-Since the azalea lace bug may infest deciduous plants, practice garden sanitation procedures in Fall and Spring, such as the raking and burning of fallen leaves that possibly bear eggs.
-This should greatly reduce and limit the possibilities of a heavy infestation developing.
+Since, the azalea lace bug may infest deciduous plants, practice garden sanitation procedures in Fall and Spring.
+Rake and burn fallen leaves that may contain eggs.

 The Flame Azalea: Full Flower Breath-Taking Colorful Beauty